Paul Bourdarie: Other activities (1919–50)

 Bourdarie was general delegate of the Association cotonnière coloniale(fr) (Colonial Cotton Association) from 1917 to 1921.

-In 1919 he was chairman of the League of Nations Division for Colonial and Foreign Affairs and supported the independence of Azerbaijan and Georgia from Russia.

-In 1920 Bourdarie was appointed to the Conseil supérieur des Colonies.
+In 1919, he was chairman of the League of Nations Division for Colonial and Foreign Affairs and supported the independence of Azerbaijan and Georgia from Russia.
+In 1920, Bourdarie was appointed to the Conseil supérieur des Colonies.
 At this time Bourdarie, Governor Alfred Albert Martineau and Maurice Delafosse began the process of creating the Académie des sciences coloniales (Academy of Colonial Sciences), now the Académie des sciences d'outre-mer (Academy of overseas sciences).

-On 8 July 1922 he was appointed permanent secretary of the Academy.
+On 8 July 1922, he was appointed permanent secretary of the Academy.

-In 1928 Bourdarie was decorated as Officer of Public Instruction.

-In 1929 he was appointed to the Transaharian Railway Study Committee.

-In 1930 he was a member of the Higher Council of the Exposition coloniale internationale (Paris Colonial Exposition).

-In 1938 he was appointed to the Upper Scientific Committee of the French Institute of Black Africa.

-In 1939 Bourdarie was awarded the grand prize of the Académie française.

-During World War II Bourdarie continued the work of the Académie des sciences coloniales in 1939–40, moved to his house at Veyrac when the Germans advanced, then returned to Paris.

-In 1943, at the age of 79, he resigned from his position as permanent secretary of the Academy and returned to Veyrac, where he lived until his death on 21 February 1950.
+In 1928, Bourdarie was decorated as Officer of Public Instruction.
+In 1929, he was appointed to the Transaharian Railway Study Committee.
+In 1930, he was a member of the Higher Council of the Exposition coloniale internationale (Paris Colonial Exposition).
+In 1938, he was appointed to the Upper Scientific Committee of the French Institute of Black Africa.
+In 1939, Bourdarie was awarded the grand prize of the Académie française.
+During World War II, Bourdarie continued the work of the Académie des sciences coloniales in 1939–40, moved to his house at Vayrac when the Germans advanced, then returned to Paris.
+In 1943, he resigned from his position as permanent secretary of the Academy and returned to Veyrac, where he lived until his death on 21 February 1950, aged 85, in Vayrac.